Employee Newsletters

 Creating this type of GIF takes more work than video GIFs, because it has to be custom and match the rest of your content.

 We recommend designing the rest of your email content and then determining which aspects of your email you’d like animated.
+This is the most effective way for how to embed a GIF in an Outlook email.

 Once you’ve determined what you’d like to design, import your content into a photo editing software like Adobe Photoshop.
 In Photoshop you can design and combine a series of frames that will play consecutively, creating the illusion of motion.